MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 - Home Office Offence Code
 - Latitude and Longitude (WGS84, to be converted to Easting and Northing OSGB36)

-South Yorkshire Police force variables (to be confirmed)
+SYP Police force variables (to be confirmed)
 - Date of offence/ incident
 - Home Office Offence Code
 - Easting and Northing (OSGB36)